AhmedFalahQ/ai-job-assistant-aws/README.md

 ## Overview

-Adeed (عديد — Arabic for assistant) automates the most time-consuming parts of job application preparation.
+Adeed (عضيد — Arabic for assistant) automates the most time-consuming parts of job application preparation.
 The user provides a job description and resume; the system returns a complete application package within 30–45 seconds.

 The project demonstrates end-to-end AI system design using AWS-native services: multi-agent orchestration, cost-optimized model selection, serverless infrastructure, and a production frontend deployed on CloudFront.